tailcallhq/tailcallhq.github.io/docs/intro/quickstart.md

 N + 1:      1
 ```

-The server registers the schema, and makes it available for querying at the playground URL in the output.
+The server registers the schema and makes it available for querying at the playground URL in the output.
 Open the **playground URL** in a new tab in your browser.
 You can query the composed schema here.

 #### Query the registered schema

-Lets try the following query, to get all the users, and the title of each post of each user.
+Let's try the following query, to get all the users and the title of each post of each user.

 ```graphql showLineNumbers
 query {